MH42/web-testing/src/seleniumtest/java/README.md

   * FilterTest - Filters filelist
   * ImmutableFile - uses context menu of first file to make it immutable
   * IndexFile - uses context menu of first file to index it
-  * LinkFileTest - uses context
+  * LinkFileTest - uses contextmenu to link a file
   * LockFileTest - uses contextmenu to lock file
   * MarkIndexableFile - uses context menu of first file to mark it unidexable and indexable again
-  * MarkUnindexableFile
+  * MarkUnindexableFile - uses context menu of first file to mark it unindexable
   * PreviewFile - uses context menu of first file to open preview popup
-  * PrintDocumentTest
+  * PrintDocumentTest - opens print document popup from document toolbar
   * SignFile - uses context menu of first file to sign it
-  * TagFileTest
+  * TagFileTest - uses file form to create a tag for first file
-  * UnlockFileTest -
+  * UnlockFileTest - uses contextmenu to unlock a previosly locked file
   * VoteFileTest - Votes a file

 * tests.Folder